Your privacy and security on this website

 We use DuckDuckGo for our site search.
 It does not track you, and does not store any personal information.
 More here.

 Google is a notorious privacy-invader, and collaborates with unfriendly businesses and governments to track you and harvest your data.
 We do not use Google Analytics, Google Search, or any other Google so-called “services”.
 With one exception …

 We do use Google’s translation tool, on all pages.
 This translation feature is just so helpful, as we have visitors and retreatants from all over the world.
 But no worries, it is not hard to protect yourself from Google (and other) tracking.
 Learn more here

 → WordPress and plugins

 The site is built with the WordPress CMS, which puts a few cookies in your browser — it needs to do this in order for the website to function.
 All WordPress cookies are automatically deleted when you close your web browser.

 To the best of our knowledge, neither WordPress nor any of the plugins used save any information from the website, including any of your personal data.
 (Except see caveats below.
-The web admin keeps current on latest versions of all technologies used, and will remove (and has done) any that have “gone bad” and are compromising our website or our user’s information.
+The Web Admin keeps current on latest versions of all technologies used, and will remove (and has done) any that have “gone bad” and are compromising our website or our user’s information.

 - Google’s translation tool, on all pages.
 This translation feature is just so helpful, as we have visitors and retreatants from all over the world.
-Google is a notorious tracker and privacy-invader; learn how to protect yourself here
+But — Google is a notorious tracker and privacy-invader; learn how to protect yourself here

 My sincere apologies for all this mind-numbing detail, and for the possible worries it may set up in your mind.
-The Web is just that — a Web: it is interconnected and interdependent.
+The Web is just that — a web: it is interconnected and interdependent.
 This is its great strength, but also enables people with bad intent to use it for harm.
 As it is my pleasurable duty to harness that strength for you, it is also my duty to help you be aware of the negative aspects.